ginaBai/BSK/BowlingScoreKeeper/README_v1.md

 - [ ] have at least one test for each requirement
 - [ ] appropriately use the setup and teardown code (e.g., **@Before**, which runs before each **@Test**)
 - [ ] contain a fault-revealing test for each bug in the code (i.e., a test that fails)
-- [ ] For each requirement, contain unit tests for:
+- [ ] For each requirement, contain test cases for:
   - [ ] Valid inputs
   - [ ] Boundary cases
   - [ ] Invalid inputs